learn-co-curriculum/hs-using-nitrous-student-guide/README.md

 ### What is Nitrous?

 Nitrous is an Integrated Development Environment, or IDE.
 It's basically a computer that we can control through our web browser that gives us access to all of the tools we need as developers, including a text editor and terminal.
-This means that we can get started programming quickly from any operating system.
+This means that we can get started programming quickly from any computer with an internet connection.

 ### Is this the same as Codeacademy?